You are reading the fourth part of my story of being kidnapped for ransom.

 Having confirmed through my wife that my family was okay, I knew it was time to cooperate with the kidnappers.

-Despite the passionate plea to lower the ransom amount, these kidnappers remained resolute on their demand.
+Despite the passionate plea to lower the ransom amount, these kidnappers remained resolute in their demand.
 And they mouthed the huge figure as if it were a chicken change.

 “If you don’t bring the money, be prepared to bury a second person after you finish burying your dead brother.”

-I thought that was mean, but I kept my cool and requested for the phone again to enable me contact more people.
+“That was mean,” I thought, but the kidnappers didn’t care a hoot.
+I kept my cool and requested for the phone again to enable me to contact more people.
 I dialed the phone numbers of three other people I thought should be made aware of my predicament.

-I got through to only two of them but it turned out that my wife had already reached out to them since the previous night.
+I got through to two other friends but it turned out that my wife had already reached out to them since the previous night.
 Apparently, the news of my kidnapping had spread like wildfire amongst my family and friends across multiple states of the federation and beyond.

 Understandably, people have begun to worry about my safety.
-As they worried about my safety, I was busy thinking about their peace of mind.
+And as they worried about my safety, I was busy thinking about their peace of mind.

 Being kidnapped restricted my physical freedom.
 But my freedom to talk to God was not restricted.
 So I resorted to silent prayers…